maemo-leste/maemo-leste.github.io/content/maemo-leste-chimaera-5-year-anniversary.rst

 well as the official Chimaera release.
 Apart from the upgrade to Chimeara / Bullseye (from Beowulf / Buster), here are some other highlights:

+* Work has started on the user manual / user guide;
+* Continued work on supporting more devices;
+* Telepathy-based (VoIP and XMPP) voice calls are soon coming to sphone;
 * Modem and cellular data enabled by default on various devices;
 * Support for elogind login sessions;
 * Various quality of life fixes such as Qt theming improvements;
 * Better power management on the Nokia N900;
 * Camera application for the Pinephone, additional firmware;
-* Work has started on the user manual / user guide;
 * Developers now have Nokia N900 phone calls working, but some integration and bug fixing still remains;
-* Telepathy-based voice calls are coming soon to sphone;

 (Also check out our `previous update
 <{filename}/maemo-leste-update-january-2023.rst>`_ in case you missed it).